Artichoke Leaf Extract benefit, cholesterol and liver protection, gastric protection

 This product is sold by a number of vitamin companies, here is one example of what a product contains.

-You can purchase this product and hundreds of top quality dietary pills at
+You can purchase this product and other top quality dietary pills.

 Artichoke leaf extract benefits

 Many of the flavonoids in this vegetable leaf provide excellent antioxidant protection.
 Cooking artichoke leaves releases some of these antioxidants.
-There are a number of excellent antioxidant supplements including acetyl carnitine, acetycysteine, and carnosine, along with various herbs, fruits and berries that have free radical prevention activity
+There are a number of excellent antioxidant supplements including acetyl carnitine, acetycysteine, and Carnosine, along with various herbs, fruits (such as amla) and berries (such as goji berry) that have free radical prevention activity.